spectrocloud/librarium/content/docs/13-vertex/01-install-using-quick-start-mode.md

 If you are using the installation as a POC, you can now create gateways, cloud accounts, cluster profiles, and launch clusters using the management console.
 [Need a link here to Clusters docs].

-If you are installing for a production environment, you are ready to migrate the initial appliance you deployed to Enterprise mode.
+If you are installing for a production environment, you are ready to convert the self-hosted single node cluster to a highly available three-node cluster.
 Refer to the [Migrate Cluster to Enterprise Mode](/vertex-edition/migrate-cluster-to-enterprise-mode) guide.